sid-3q5/result-management/README.md

 <br>

 <h1>About</h1>
 <p>I started this project in 2022 because hosting the result in COVID situation for school/colleges was a problem and to solve this I came up with this project.
 One can manage the scores of each individual and can host it.
-It has simple user interface and easy to use.
-The project is still under-development and will add more new features to it.</p>
+It has simple user interface and easy to use.</p>